Winches and Off Road Equipment

-A winch is basically an automobile part which consists of a drum and a crank.
-On adding a cable to it, the device would become capable of hooking on to another object and applying tension or hauling it.
+A winch is basically an automobile part which consists of a drum, a crank and a Drive shaft Joint On adding a cable to it, the device would become capable of hooking on to another object and applying tension or hauling it.
 An example of winch usage would be the tow truck, wherein this device is used for dragging a stalled vehicle onto the bed of the tow truck.
 Winches are basically capable of performing two functions pulling and lifting.
 One can approach a tool maker for a suitable winch to install in one's truck so as to make it a heavy vehicle for lifting or pulling other vehicles.

 Tool makers make different types of winches, therefore you will need to educate yourself about them and find out which type would suit your truck and needs the best.
 All winches made for lifting heavy machinery or for heavy vehicle use come with pull ratings.
 A pull rating is the exact factor you should look at to decide whether it is right to equip your pickup truck with it or not.
 Pull ratings in case of winches can range anywhere from six thousand pounds to fifteen thousand pounds.
 Thus, you need to be clear about how you plan to use your winch before deciding on a pull rating.